tungstenfabric/opencontrails-docs/ReleaseInfo/R5.0/ReleaseNotes/rst/known-behavior.rst

 - 1735590 In Kubernetes and OpenShift based deployments when we crate SNAT router and extend cluster-network to that SNAT router host is losing all connectivity.

-As a workaround, if you want to use the SNAT feature in Contrail, disassociate the ip-fabric-cluster-network-default policy and delete it.
+As a workaround, if you want to use the SNAT feature in Tungsten Fabric, disassociate the ip-fabric-cluster-network-default policy and delete it.

 - 1749614 In a Helm-based provisioned cluster, VM launch fails if MariaDB replication is set to >1.